Student Responsibilities

 - Returning Students: You should have access to the DS Student Portal.
 If you haven’t yet set up Portal access, schedule a Check-In appointment to get started and continue your accommodations.

-- Check your University email regularly.
+Pro Tip: Check your University email regularly.
 The DS Portal uses your official University email for all communications and confirmations (e.g., when you submit a request, when instructors confirm receipt of your letter, when you schedule a test).

 2. Request Accommodations Every Semester